matutosi/clidatajp/README.md

 The goal of clidatajp is to provide climate data from Japan Meteorological Agency (‘JMA’).
 Data was downloaded from ‘JMA’ and edited.
 You can also download climate data from ‘JMA’.
+However, I strongly recomend you to use data(climate_world) and data(climate_jp) when using mean temperature and precipitation.

 ## Installation